Are you thinking about a trip to Pisa and Lucca Italy?

 Awesome!
 We did the same thing on our last trip to Italy!
 It was a great experience!
 I would definitely recommend adding Pisa and Lucca to your Italy itinerary!

 Let me answer as many questions that you might have in this post, and if you have more when you are done reading make sure to comment below!
+Also, I recommend getting an Italy Travel Guidebook before you plan your trip.

 If you want to save this information for later be sure to pin this to Pinterest!